mukulmh/django-logviewer/README.md

       'app_logviewer',
    ]
    ```
+#### Step: 7
-7. Configure templates directory. if you are already configured and working with templates then you can skip.
+Configure templates directory. if you are already configured and working with templates then you can skip.
    ```py
    TEMPLATES_DIR = BASE_DIR / 'templates' # templates will be the folder from where we will render our HTML files.